rust-lang/rfcs/text/0000-io-error-handling.md

 # Motivation

 Writing to files safely presents special challenges.
-Unlike sockets, where there is usually bidrectional communication, explicit ok responses, and expectation of packet loss, writing to a file successfully is (unfortunately) signaled by close().
+Unlike sockets, where there is usually bidirectional communication, explicit ok responses, and expectation of packet loss, writing to a file successfully is (unfortunately) signaled by close().
 Doing this in a destructor which can't throw (or certainly not double throw), has been tried in C++ and is not safe.

-IMPORTANT: The reason why rust "somewhat" works today is because Rust's stdout is line buffered all the time.
-When that changes to be fully buffered, except to tty, that means even `println!()` panic semantics are totally useless, because nothing will be written until flush/close/drop.

 We want code to be correct and not let "errors pass silently".
 But we also don't want to worry about panics and double panics.
 Find a pragmatic solution